-EYFS Curriculum First check point Second Check point Third checkpoint Final Checkpoint Linked ELGs Goals End F1 December March June To be a good Children will listen attentively in Play instruments with increasing control to Listen attentively, move to Tap a beat/ clap in EAD: BIE listener and a range of situations. express their feelings and ideas and talk about music, time to a piece of -Sing a range of confident talker expressing their feelings and music/simple song. well-known Children can sing a large Remember and sing entire songs responses. nursery rhymes To share or repertoire of nursery rhymes, Sing in a group or on and songs. perform a creation Listen with increased attention Sing the pitch of a tone sung by another Watch and talk about dance their own, of theirs to others to sounds. person ('pitch match'). and performance art, increasingly matching -Perform songs, expressing their feelings and the pitch and rhymes, poems Movement and Sing their own songs or Sing the melodic shape (moving melody, responses.
-DANCE following the and stories with music improvise a song around one such as up and down, down and up) of melody. others, and they know. familiar songs.
-Develop storylines/ story (when language in their pretend Explore and engage appropriate) try Listening and responding to Respond to what they have heard, play. in music making and to move in time different styles of music expressing their thoughts and feelings dance, performing with music.
-Move in time to the pattern solo or in groups Move appropriately to music at Use drawing to represent ideas like of a song (rhythm) different speeds e.g. running, movement or loud noises. crawling (tempo) Sing and play an instrument beginning to recognise Recognise that sounds are made in a variety along with a song repetition of ways (timbre) Share their ideas and Sing along with nursery rhymes Move in time to a steady beat (pulse) perform their work to and action songs. others with adult support Taps out a repeated rhythm (using voice Make their voice/singing loud and untuned instruments/ body percussion and quiet through copy-back and answer games, etc.) Sing and recognise high and low pitch (high like a mouse, low Explore performing with different like a lion) instruments
+EYFS Curriculum First check point Second Check point Third checkpoint Final Checkpoint Linked ELGs Goals End F1 December March June To be a good Children will listen attentively in Play instruments with increasing control to Listen attentively, move to Tap a beat/ clap in EAD: BIE listener and a range of situations. express their feelings and ideas and talk about music, time to a piece of -Sing a range of confident talker expressing their feelings and music/simple song. well-known Children can sing a large Remember and sing entire songs responses. nursery rhymes To share or perform repertoire of nursery rhymes, Sing in a group or on and songs. a creation of theirs Listen with increased attention Sing the pitch of a tone sung by another Watch and talk about dance their own, to others to sounds. person ('pitch match'). and performance art, increasingly matching -Perform songs, expressing their feelings and the pitch and rhymes, poems Movement and Sing their own songs or Sing the melodic shape (moving melody, responses.
+DANCE following the melody. and stories with music improvise a song around one such as up and down, down and up) of others, and they know. familiar songs.
+Develop storylines/ story Explore and engage (when language in their pretend in music making and appropriate) try Listening and responding to Respond to what they have heard, play. dance, performing to move in time different styles of music expressing their thoughts and feelings solo or in groups with music.
+Move in time to the pattern Move appropriately to music at Use drawing to represent ideas like of a song (rhythm) different speeds e.g. running, movement or loud noises. crawling (tempo) Sing and play an instrument beginning to recognise Recognise that sounds are made in a variety along with a song repetition of ways (timbre) Share their ideas and Sing along with nursery rhymes Move in time to a steady beat (pulse) perform their work to others and action songs.
+Thove it time to a steady beat (paise) with adult support Taps out a repeated rhythm (using voice Make their voice/singing loud and untuned instruments/ body percussion and quiet through copy-back and answer games, etc.) Sing and recognise high and low pitch (high like a mouse, Explore performing with different low like a lion) instruments